LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

 **Project Design Purpose** : The primary goal of this article is to explore how to deploy DeepSeek-R1 an open-source large language model (LLM), and integrate it with a customized Retrieval-Augmented Generation (RAG) knowledge base on your local machine (PC/server).
 This setup enables the model to utilize domain-specific knowledge for expert-level responses while maintaining data privacy and customization flexibility.
 By doing so, users can enhance the model’s expertise in specific technical domains, enabling applications such as AI-powered support chatbots, private code generation, and industry-specific assistants.
 Most importantly, this setup allows users to keep proprietary data private, ensuring sensitive documents, licensed software, or non-public information remain secure while still benefiting from AI-powered insights.

+The article covers four main section:

+- **Installing and running DeepSeek-R1 locally** on a Windows machine with an NVIDIA RTX 3060 GPU.
+- **Setting up a RAG pipeline** using nomic-embed-text for vector-based text retrieval.
+- **Deploying AnythingLLM** to integrate document-based AI responses.
+- **Testing DeepSeek-R1 with and without RAG**, demonstrating its accuracy in responding to domain-specific queries.

 ```python
 # Version:     v_0.0.1
 # Created:     2025/02/06